Outline: Term 3, 2014

-2. How long is this unit taught for?
+2. How long are these unit taught for?

-This unit is planned for the entire term, beginning in Week 3.
+These units is covered in unison for the entire term, beginning in Week 1.

 3. What are we looking at/ doing?

-Our focus in Term 1 is school life, and we will exchange
+Our focus in Term 3 is family life, and we will exchange

 information in French about the following: